-You won’t be able to identify literary devices in texts if you don’t know what they are or how they’re used, so spend some time memorizing the 24 devices above.
+You won't be able to identify literary elements in texts if you don't know what they are or how they're used, so spend some time memorizing the literary elements list above.
 Knowing these (and how they look in writing) will allow you to more easily pinpoint these techniques in various types of written works.

 Tip 3: Know the Author's Intended Audience